Come and see us at the Women's Lifestyle Expo for a FREE consultation! Get your early bird tickets now! *Door sales also available

 📩 Contact us today to design your outdoor sanctuary that brings together the beauty of nature & the functionality of circular living.

 Plant size varies from around half a metre to 1.5 metres 3m in height depending on season and availability.
 This size variance does not make much difference to the time it takes to produce from planting, or success of planting.
 Fruit are 'lunchbox' size - one of the small sweet banana varieties i.e Misi Luki or Lady Finger.
-See instructions below if you have purchased a plant and need more information.
+See instructions below if you have purchased a plant or need more information.

 Congratulations!
 You have a banana baby!